michaeljoyce217/Galvanize_DSI_Capstone_Project/readme.md

 ## Methodology

 Various feature engineering methods were applied to the data and each variation was tested as outline below.
-These involved various divisions of the neighborhoods and breaking the day into segments.
+These involved various divisions of the neighborhoods, and also breaking the day into segments.

 Two different day segmentations were considered in each model:
 * 1200am-759am, 800am-359pm, 4pm-1159pm
 * 1200am-1159am, 1200pm-1159pm

-Neighborhoods were divided in two different ways due to differing crime rates and all models were trained on each subgroup individually:
+Neighborhoods were divided in two different ways due to differing crime rates.
+All models were trained on each subgroup individually:

 * Division of the neighborhoods into low crime rate, medium crime rate, and high crime rate subgroups.
 * Division of the neighborhoods into a subgroup containing only the  Central Business District and  another subgroup containing all other neighborhoods.